AlCash07/ACTL/doc/index.rst

 ACTL documentation
 ********************************

-ACTL library aims to provides accessible generic implementation of advanced algorithms not available in the C++ standard library.
+ACTL library aims to provide accessible generic implementation of advanced algorithms not available in the C++ standard library, and also improve the ones available there if possible.

-ACTL stands for Algorithm Competition Template Library because competitive programming was the original inspiration, but the content has much wider applicability.
+ACTL stands for Algorithm Competition Template Library, because competitive programming was the original inspiration, but the content has much wider applicability.

 Contents
 ================================

-Low-level supplemetary libraries useful in various contexts:
+Low-level supplementary libraries useful in various contexts:

 .. toctree::
    :maxdepth: 1